 He has a total of 50 horses at his Saffron House Stables and 25 housed elsewhere – a tremendous feat given that he has had his training license for less than 24 months.

+Mr Boughey hoped to turn up the heat at Ascot Racecourse this summer.
 Explaining his philosophy, Mr Boughey said: “People want winners – they want to have horses with people who train winners.

 “I want to train at a higher level, and although that ramps up the pressure on myself, it’s a pressure I want to maintain.”

-The rising flat racing trainer added: “I thought if we buy moderate horses and win with them, people will notice that, and they have.
+Boughey added: “I thought if we buy moderate horses and win with them, people will notice that, and they have.